Rashes

 respond to treatment in the same ways.

 unless you take preventive steps.
-Advice in the table below applies to all varieties of
+Advice below applies to all varieties of

 eczema and dry skin.